lbryio/spec/index.md

 ##### Setup

 1. Generate a random 32-byte key for the stream.
+This _stream key_ will be used to encrypt each content blob.

 ##### Content Blobs

 1. Break the file into chunks of at most 2097151 bytes.
-1. Generate a random IV for each chuck.
+1. Generate a random 32-byte initialization vector (IV) for each chuck.
-1. Pad each chunk using PKCS7 padding
+1. Pad each chunk using PKCS7 padding.
 1. Encrypt each chunk with AES-CBC using the stream key and the IV for that chunk.
 1. An encrypted chunk is a blob.